Mikuel210/RUNTIME/README.md

 ![RUNTIME banner](images/banner.png)

-RUNTIME is a complete reimagining of what a programming language could and should be.
+**RUNTIME is a complete reimagining of what a programming language could and should be.**

 RUNTIME is a heavily opinionated, dynamic interpreted language built for flexibility and adaptability.
 No type cages.
 No compile-time errors.
 No bloat.
 Just you, your ideas and a blank canvas.

-> Disclaimer: My English is junk and I used AI to rewrite some parts of this README.
-I haven't used AI in any other part of this project.

 ## Philosophy - The 6 Core Pillars of RUNTIME